 SELECT LOCATE('abc', 'This is abc working in abc Company', 26);

-In this example, we implement this MySQL string locate function on different columns present in the employe table.
+In this example, we implement this on different columns present in the employe table.
+The following String method statement finds the first occurrence of @, com, and mail words from the Email column.

 FROM `MySQL Tutorial`.employe;